omosteven/commons-codec-lab-work/README.md

 Building requires a Java JDK and [Apache Maven](https://maven.apache.org/).
 The required Java version is found in the `pom.xml` as the `maven.compiler.source` property.

-From a command shell, run `mvn` without arguments to invoke the default Maven goal to run all tests and checks.
+From a command shell, run `mvn -Drat.skip=true package` without arguments to invoke the default Maven goal to run all tests and checks.

 Contributing
 ------------